Careers for Vets Beyond Private Practice

 Those who commit to military service are eligible for excellent benefits including paid education in specialty fields (including Masters and doctorate degree programs) and repayment of prior qualifying educational loans.
 Military veterinarians must meet height and weight standards, pass a physical fitness test and complete basic leadership courses.
 Veterinary students who enlist will also become eligible for a variety of scholarships and compensation packages.

 In the event a military veterinarian doesn't want to go into active duty, she can still serve in the army reserve.
-This gives the vet the option to continue working in a clinical practice or other veterinary-related career while undergoing military training and doing a two-week military training course once a year.
+This gives the vet the option to continue working in a clinical practice or another veterinary-related career while undergoing military training and doing a two-week military training course once a year.

 The Bottom Line

-Veterinarians may also find positions in many more areas such as shelter medicine, animal welfare, consulting, public policy, international transportation and administration.
+Veterinarians may also find positions in many more areas such as shelter medicine, animal welfare, consulting, public policy, international transportation, and administration.
 It is important to remember that there are many avenues available to veterinarians beyond traditional private practice.
-While the private practice is certainly a popular option, it isn’t for everyone.
+While private practice is certainly a popular option, it isn’t for everyone.
 Don’t be afraid to explore all the possibilities after you secure that DVM degree.